ThalesGroup/pybiscus/README.md

 Pybiscus is built on top of Flower, a mature Federated Learning framework; Typer (script and CLI parts) and Lightning/Fabric for all the Machine Learning machinery.

-You can simply test Pybiscus by dowmloading the latest wheel available and isntall it.
+You can simply test Pybiscus by downloading the latest wheel available and install it.

 ## Documentation

 Documentation is available at [docs](docs/).

-You can use [GitHub pages](https://guides.github.com/features/pages/) to create your documentation.

-See an example here : https://github.com/ThalesGroup/ThalesGroup.github.io

-**Please also add the documentation URL into the About section (Website field)**

 ## Contributing